aquasecurity/trivy/docs/docs/coverage/language/java.md

 ### maven-invoker-plugin
 Typically, the integration tests directory (`**/[src|target]/it/*/pom.xml`) of [maven-invoker-plugin](https://maven.apache.org/plugins/maven-invoker-plugin/usage.html) doesn't contain actual `pom.xml` files and should be skipped to avoid noise.

 Trivy marks dependencies from these files as `Dev`.
+By default, we skip `Dev` dependencies.
 If you need to show them, use `--include-dev-deps` flag.

 ## Gradle.lock